jon-jacky/Piety/samples/README.md

 see the docstrings in each module, and the *.md* files.
 Some tests are under *Piety/tests*, some demonstrations are under *Piety/scripts*.

-To be a Piety application, a program must provide all of if its functionality in a *handler* that can be called by the Piety scheduler.
-(Or in several different handlers.)
-The handler must complete its work quickly, then exit.
-The handler must not block waiting for input (or anything else).
+To be a *Piety* application, a program must provide all of if its functionality in one or more *handlers* that can be called by the Piety scheduler.
+Each handler must complete its work quickly, then exit.
+The handlers must not block waiting for input (or anything else).

-All of these programs provide such a handler.
-Nevertheless, they are all self-contained: they do not depend on the Piety scheduler, or on any other Piety directories.
-(That is, they do not import any Piety scheduler modules or modules from other Piety directories).
+To be a Piety *application*, a program must be self-contained: it must not depend on the Piety scheduler, or on any other Piety directories.
-Therefore, any of these applications could be moved out of the Piety repository to other repositories.
+(That is, it must not import any Piety scheduler modules or modules from other Piety directories).
+Therefore, any of these applications can be used without Piety, and could be moved out of the Piety repository to another repository.

 The applications here can be run from the command line, without using the Piety scheduler at all: *$ python ed.py* etc.  In that